Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 consensus risk: once the bitmap is written into the pseudo-transaction, any disagreement on it is already a ledger-byte disagreement.
 The salt uses the entropy value and quality labels; the bitmap remains the accountability label.
-Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.
+Root acceptance is provisional deliberation state until live injection.
+A bounded post-accept deadline may withdraw that root before selection; after selection receives a still-accepted matching root, local timeout or diagnostic state such as `entropyFailed_` must not override it.
+A node with no accepted root at injection falls back through the normal missing-accepted-root path.

 Non-fallback selection consumes the exact locally held SIDECAR map whose root equals `acceptedEntropySetHash_`.
 Every leaf must be content-addressed under